At Davos, Zelenskyy lashes out at Putin and presses allies to boost Ukraine's fight

 “Technology’s achievements should be used to benefit all humankind and it should not be used as a method to limit, to suppress another country,” Li said.

-Von der Leyen, for her part, reiterated that the EU doesn't want to break from Beijing — one of its most important trade partners — but ease the risks of relying too heavily on it because "we have issues when it comes to access to the market, when it comes to a level playing field.”
+Von der Leyen, for her part, reiterated that the EU doesn't want to break from a key trade partner but to ease the risks of relying too heavily on Beijing because "we have issues when it comes to access to the market, when it comes to a level playing field.”

 She noted China's export controls on metals used in computer chips, solar cells and more.